-The MMTRO has been the main focus of the Company's exploration and evaluation efforts since signing the June 12, 2013 agreement.
+The tailings project has been the main focus of the Company's exploration and evaluation efforts since signing the June 12, 2013 Tailings Agreement.
 In early 2014, the Company received a preliminary level study from an independent consulting engineering firm indicating that the reprocessing and reclamation of the historic tailings offers potential for a positive financial return.
-The study recommended that additional technical and financial assessment be performed to further develop the Tailings (see Candente Gold News Release 034 dated April 15, 2014).
-Subsequent to receipt of the preliminary independent study the Company carried out a verification sampling program which was successful in validating a significant portion of the historic assay results.
-Results from the 2014 verification sampling program were then combined with historical results and used by an Independent consultant to develop an Inferred Mineral Resource Estimate which was completed on July 8, 2014.
+The study recommended that additional technical and financial assessment be performed to further develop the tailings (see news release 034 dated April 15, 2014).
+Subsequent to receipt of the preliminary independent study, the Company carried out a verification sampling program which was successful in validating a significant portion of the historical assessment be 2014 verification sampling program were then combined with historical results and used by an Independent consultant to develop an Inferred Mineral Resource Estimate which was completed on July 8, 2014.